BepInEx/BepInEx.Utility.IL2CPP/README.md

 - Extract the .zip file in the game folder (where `game.exe` is).

 ## Graphics Settings
-Change graphics settings like resolution, full screen and vSync in the [Configuration Manager](https://github.com/sinai-dev/BepInExConfigManager/releases)
+Change graphics settings like resolution, full screen and vSync in the [Configuration Manager](https://github.com/sinai-dev/BepInExConfigManager/releases).
+Press F5 to open.

 ## Enable Resize
 Enable window resizing when in windowed mode.
 An overhaul of [Enable Resize from BepInEx project](https://github.com/BepInEx/BepInEx.Utility) made to increase compatibility.